 What travel restrictions in place?

-Some statistics from the website coronavirus.bg
+For up to date statistics - check the website coronavirus.bg

 Information changes by the hour - we are trying to update the information as often as possible, but ask for your understanding.
-We recommend checking other

 Sources for further information